 Benefits & Responsibilities

-- Expenses will be paid for conference sessions, meals, lodging and materials.
-A travel stipend will be provided
+- Expenses will be paid for conference sessions, most meals, lodging and materials.
+A travel stipend will be provided.

-- Customized trunk of teaching tools, Civil War content knowledge and lesson plan modeling
+- Customized box of teaching documents, Civil War content knowledge and lesson plans created on site with small groups and master teachers.

-- Field trips to include tours of Gettysburg National Military Park, the Gettysburg National Military Park Museum and Visitor Center, Soldiers’ National Cemetery, David Wills House, underground railroad sites and other relevant locations
+- Field trips to include tours of Gettysburg National Military Park, the Gettysburg National Military Park Museum and Visitor Center, Soldiers’ National Cemetery, David Wills House and other locations.

-- Funding for post-conference field trips will be provided
+- Some funding for post-conference field trips will be provided.

 - Complete all pre-conference readings.